 Opt to visit one stop on the famed sherry triangle.
 Visit a traditional sherry bodega, interesting not only for its extra-aged sherries (20 or more years old), but because it houses the Colección Joaquín Rivera, a private Spanish art collection that includes important works by Goya, Velázquez and Zurbarán.

 Stand on deck as you pass the tiny British colony of Gibraltar, which presides over the strait between Spain and Morocco.
 Enter the Mediterranean Sea on your way to Málaga, the birthplace of Picasso and a gem of a coastal city surrounded by charming Andalusian towns.
-Explore the city’s artistic treasures; ride along the newly finished bike path hugging beaches and beautiful coastline; or go hiking in Torcal de Antequera, a nature reserve adorned with limestone formations and fossils dating back roughly 150 million years.
+Explore the city’s artistic treasures on guided visits to the Picasso Museum and Carmen Thyssen Museum; ride along the newly finished bike path hugging beaches and beautiful coastline; or explore the city at your leisure with suggestions from the Onboard Concierge.
 Gather for dinner at a special wine bar, featuring local Andalusian products.
 Feeling energetic?
-Grab a mountain bike and cycle through the natural paradise surrounding Málaga, with a pre-mapped route in hand.
+Grab a bike and cycle through the natural paradise surrounding Málaga, with a pre-mapped route in hand.

 A variety of excursions await today.
 For a deeply cultural experience, travel into Andalusian countryside past orange groves and olive trees for a specially prepared lunch in the homes of local women.
 Many of you will want to take the full day to see enchanting Granada, set high in the Sierra Nevada, exploring magnificent Moorish architecture including the 13th-century Alhambra Palace and Genera life gardens.
 Or, set out for an early morning trek following Mr. Henderson’s Railway to the neighboring city of Ronda, famous for its dramatic escarpments and views, and for the deep El Tajo gorge.